ibmm-unibe-ch/H3BERTa/README.md

 **Max sequence length:** 100 amino acids
 **Vocabulary:** 25 tokens (20 standard amino acids + special tokens)
 **Mask token:** `[MASK]`

 ---

-## Model Overview

-H3BERTa is a transformer-based language model trained specifically on the **Complementarity-Determining Region 3 of the heavy chain (CDR-H3)**, the most diverse and functionally critical region of antibodies.
-It captures the statistical regularities and biophysical constraints underlying natural antibody repertoires, enabling **embedding extraction**, **variant scoring**, and **context-aware mutation predictions**.

----